reinboldg/shaarli-default-theme-user-css/README.md

 ### Thumbnail

-The `.thumbnail` CSS class allow to show the images in the description field as thumbnails.
+The `thumbnail` CSS class allows to display the images of the description field as thumbnails.

 #### Prerequisites